Failed Background Check After Job Offer: Employers Guide in 2023

 • Educational Background: Lack of the necessary education level to perform a job can result in a job offer being rescinded.

-When passing a background screening is required for a position, a person can be terminated from a job due to a failed background check after starting a job.
+When passing a background screening is required for a position, a person can be terminated from a job due to a failed background check after starting job.
 The company still must follow the requirements for notifying a person of the adverse action taken, why the decision was made and how the person may appeal the decision.

 A screenshot showing that discrimination can come in many forms in the work place and during the hiring process such as when refused a job, fired, chances for training are denied, and promotions are denied.